kokes/kb/README.md

 DynamoDB is amongst the better known NoSQL offerings, but being proprietary, we don't usually get to find out a lot about their architecture.
 Here, apart from [the Dynamo paper](https://www.allthingsdistributed.com/files/amazon-dynamo-sosp2007.pdf), there's a nice architectural overview [from last year's AWS re:Invent](https://www.youtube.com/watch?v=yvBR71D0nAQ&feature=share).

-Rustaceans tend to be quite... enthusiastic, but this is a good, somber [overview of borrower and mutex primitives](https://youtu.be/s19G6n0UjsM).

-Python wheels are still magic to me, but they are a tiny bit less magic now, [thanks to this PyCon talk](https://www.youtube.com/watch?v=02aAZ8u3wEQ&feature=share).

-I've only written tiny bits of C++ and I was quite surprised how it differs from the C/C++ code I saw years and years ago.
-And here's [Kate Gregory talking](https://www.youtube.com/watch?v=YnWhqhNdYyk&feature=share) about how modern C++ should be taught as exactly that, modern C++.

-There's a walrus operator coming in Python 3.8.
-Do you not know?
-[Here's not only what it is](https://www.youtube.com/watch?v=6uAvHOKofws&feature=share), but also a reminder that we should be nice to other people on the internet, and what's changing in terms of Python governance.

-kafka definitive guide

 ------------------------

 title: hash storage issues